Funeral & Mortuary Science

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in funeral and mortuary science made a median starting salary of $37,350 per year.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in mortuary science have a median salary of $37,350 during the early years of their career.
 During this timeframe, most salaries fell between $32,250 (25th percentile) and $41,325 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to mortuary science.

 Salaries According to BLS

 Mortuary Science majors often go into careers where salaries can range from $46,640 to $93,820 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Funeral & Mortuary Science